anna099/hegel/sense-certainty.md

 the truth of sensuous-certainty has shifted away from the object and on to the subject.

+At this point, sensuous-certainty has gone through two dialectical moments that transformed its original position.
+At first, it made its claim to absolute knowledge by (ostensibly) grasping its object *immediately*, as a particular 'this', in a particular time and space.
+This immediate particularity was negated, however, as the very concepts - 'This', 'Here', and 'Now' - that were supposed to be the guarantors of radical particularity turned out to be universals, defined through negation (the *true* 'now' is always *not*-now; it can *never* be named).
+Thus, following the first dialectical moment, the *object* (the universal This) became the essential character of sensuous-certainty.
+Following this, however, it is the universal *subject* that becomes essential, since there must be an agent of comparison to realise the negativity that constitutes the universal object.
+That is to say, there must be a subject who - *through comparison* - realises the true Now as a universal 'not-now'.

 [^1]: G.W.F.
 Hegel, *The Phenomenology of Spirit*, translated by T. Pinkard.
   (Cambridge, Cambridge University Press, 2018). §96.
 [^2]: Hegel, *Phenomenology*, §97.